-Apply a two-point perspective

-Click Effects Add perspective.
+То Do the following Apply a one-point perspective Click Effects Add perspective.
+Press Ctrl, and drag a node.
+Apply a two-point perspective Click Effects ▶ Add perspective .
 Drag the nodes on the outside of the grid to apply the effect you want.